-- The self assessment identified an inconsistent approach to public engagement although there were some examples of good practice (e.g. the 5 ways to wellbeing project, Ageing well in Wales and LAC) - Generally staff engage effectively with their service users and carers around assessment, care planning and service delivery.
-However aggregating information to evidence this is underdeveloped and information is generally limited to customer satisfaction activity, or complaints - Engagement is identified as primarily based on communicating and consulting on predetermined options, rather than engaging people at the design stage or supported to lead design - There are well established interest groups and networks in the region that offer access to people living in the area likely to either use or be concerned with our services - e.g. the older people's forums
+Current position Future position The self assessment identified an inconsistent approach to public engagement although there were some examples of good practice (e.g. the 5 ways to wellbeing project, Ageing well in Wales and LAC) Generally staff engage effectively with their service users and carers around assessment, care planning and service delivery.
+However aggregating information to evidence this is underdeveloped and information is generally limited to customer satisfaction activity, or complaints public, our service users their carers, children and their parents so that they are able to influence the design, change and improvements to our services and support us to transform the wellbeing of people living in the region people will be given a consistent platform in decision making. the outcomes of engagement will form an integral part of the decision making.

+Engagement is identified as primarily based on communicating and consulting on pre- determined options, rather than engaging people at the design stage or supported to lead design There are well established interest groups and networks in the region that offer access to people living in the area likely to either use or be concerned with our services - e.g. the older people's forums will be clear about; why we are asking their views; how their views will be used and the 'actual impact' their views will have on the decisions being taken.
+We will actively recruit and seek the views --- ---